KnowThePepper

 How Hot is Little Elf Pepper?
 Heat Level & Flavor

-The Little Elf Pepper delivers 5K–30K Scoville Heat Units, placing it in the Hot tier (10K–100K SHU).
-That makes it roughly 6x hotter than a jalapeño.
+The Little Elf Pepper delivers 20K–30K Scoville Heat Units, placing it in the Hot tier (10K-100K SHU).
+That makes it roughly 3-12x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

-Little Elf Pepper Nutrition Facts & Health Benefits
+Little Elf Pepper Nutrition Facts & Serving Context

 Like most C. annuum peppers, Little Elf delivers vitamin C in meaningful amounts - red-ripe pods contain significantly more than green ones.
 Capsaicin, responsible for the heat, has been studied for its potential role in metabolism and pain response, though clinical applications remain an active research area.